Check out the final stages of the build after the jump

 To protect the screen I opted to cover the table in plexiglass brought from homebase. a lesson to be learnt is you can never scour it enough when cutting it down to size, the first cut show here was perfect, but my second break was not so much, and I was left with some fragments still attached which I had to jigsaw down leaving it very ugly.

-Using a scrap bit of plexiglass It dawned on me just how hard this stuff is to drill, if you cut just a little too much at once it cracks, I practiced at least 12 holes before daring with the reel stuff.
-Main lesson I learnt was to take it very slow, and take breaks to Hoover the waste regularly (this sometimes melts and acts a sort of glue between the drill and the sheet resulting it in cracking.)
+Using a scrap bit of plexiglass It dawned on me just how hard this stuff is to drill, if you cut just a little too much at once it cracks, I practiced at least 12 holes before daring with the real stuff.
+The main take away was to take it very slow, taking a break to Hoover the waste regularly (this sometimes melts and acts a sort of glue between the drill and the sheet resulting it in cracking.)

 After a week of drilling every night using the stepped drill bit I finally had the holes cut without any cracks, it was painfully slow. next time I"d probably opt for a design that has the control panel uncovered